lit-mod-viz/narrative-time-space/annotator-guidelines.md

 Markers should only be placed between two sentences.
 Insert a marker between sentences A and B if an implicit jump to a new time/space occurs between A and B, or when A is a fluid transition between times/spaces.

-We would like you to trust your gut when identifying breaches in time and space.
+We would like you to trust your gut when identifying significant changes in time and space.
 However, when you encounter a highly ambiguous situation or one that is not covered in this document, note your uncertainty by appending a question mark to the usual symbol (\*?, $?, \*$?, $\*?).